-The role of social security and cuts to local authority funding funds, the introduction of Universal Credit (in 2013), the benefit freeze (in 2015) and more recently, the introduction of the two-child policy (in 2017).
+The role of social security and cuts to local authority funding

+In 2010, the government introduced an austerity programme with the primary aim of reducing the government's deficit and shrinking the welfare state, predominantly by moving people into work.
+The past decade has seen the introduction of the benefit cap, the underoccupation penalty (bedroom tax), the abolition of discretionary social funds, the introduction of Universal Credit (in 2013), the benefit freeze (in 2015) and more recently, the introduction of the two-child policy (in 2017).
 Whilst all have different targets, their intended function has been the same: to reduce welfare spending and move people into work as a route out of poverty.
 Figure 2.2 shows that prior to 2013 the child poverty rate was falling.
 However, after the introduction of many of these austerity policies, child poverty started to rise, leading many to infer a causal relationship28.